ozan2003/rfc_reader/README.md

 - Automatic caching of the documents for offline reading
 - Text search functionality within document
 - Table of contents navigation

+> [!NOTE]
+> Table of contents section might not always be accurate, as there's no standard way to extract it from RFCs.
+It works best with RFCs that have a well-defined TOC.

 - Keyboard controls

 ## Screenshots